NilsDroste/nilsdroste.github.io/publications.md

 + **Droste, N.**, Bartkowski, B., Finger, R. (2020). *Hot topics in agricultural and environmental economics – a large-scale bibliometric analysis to assess trends and their policy relevance*.

-+ Bartkowski, B., **Droste, N.**, Ließ, M., Sidemo-Holm, W., Weller, U., Brady, M.V.
-(2019) *Implementing result-based agri-environmental payments by means of modelling*. [arXiv working paper](https://arxiv.org/abs/1908.08219).
-R&R *Land Use Policy*
++ **Droste, N.**, Lienhoop, N., Hansjürgens, B. (2020) *Participatory budgeting as collective preference articulation – an institutional analysis of Ecuadorian municipal expenditure policies.*

-+ **Droste, N.**, Lienhoop, N., Hansjürgens, B. (2018) *Participatory budgeting as collective preference articulation – an institutional analysis of Ecuadorian municipal expenditure policies.*
++ Marzelius, M., **Droste, N.** (2020) *Local institutions matter -- a comparative political ecology of deforestation on Hispaniola*

 <!-- + **Droste, N.** *Protected Areas and the Environmental Kuznets Curve -- evidence from a global Bayesian panel data analysis.* -->